alejandroreynagit/Traffic_Sign_Classifier/README.md

 ### Model Training

 To train the model, at the very beginning, I set the learning rate to 0.001, a batch size of 128 and 50 EPOCHS.
 This achieved an accuracy about 87% using coloured images.
-The final hyperparameters used for training were:
+The final hyperparameters, reaching an accuracy of 93.7% were:

 - Batch size: 100
 - Epochs: 100